aether-machine/State-Space-Computer/README.md

 \frac{d^2x}{dt^2} + \omega^2 x = F(t)
 $$

 Where, ω = 2πf is the angular frequency of the sine wave.
 To solve in analog form, the second differential x'' (with respect to time) is passed through two voltage controlled integrators, comprised of a variable transconductance stage, an opamp and a capacitor as a continuous memory device, with the inversion of the x output is connected to the input to solve.
+This is the general form of solving ODEs using electronic means, to re-arrange in terms of the highest order derivative, assume that it exists, and then solve by parts.
+More on this later.

 The harmonic oscillator circuit here is unique to the system, a self stablizing sine wave based around a trig identity for instant in the loop gain correction: